Overview

 Services

-• Molecular weight determination of intact proteins by ESI and MALDI mass spectrometry
+• Molecular weight determination of intact protein by ESI-MS

-• Protein identification from gel or in solution
+• Protein identification from gel and in solution

 • Label Free quantification